-At first Project outsourcing may sound like a great idea.
-Pay others to develop on your product without having to worry about hiring temporary employees.
-However, as easy as this sounds, there are some things you need to consider before you attempt to outsource your product.
+At first, Project outsourcing may sound like a great idea.
+Pay others to develop your product without having to worry about hiring temporary or permanent employees.
+However, as easy as this sounds, there are some things you need to consider before you attempt to outsource your project.

 1. How will you select a company?

 What factors will contribute to select a Web Design And Development Company for outsourcing?
 What selection criteria have you established?
 Ask the tough questions.
 Find out what they really know about your industry.